josephgalloway321/camera_positioning_system/README.md

 ___
 ## Demonstration
-There are two [videos](./videos/) demonstrating the system.
+There are two demonstration [videos](./videos/).
 The system demonstration video shows what the hardware looks like during operation, and the webpage demonstration video shows the user's point of view during operation.
-The following are short gifs from the videos taken:
+The following are short gifs from the videos mentioned:
 <p align="center">
   <img src="./gifs/webpage_pivot_left_to_right.gif" width="350" height="250"/>
   <img src="./gifs/webpage_pivot_up_to_down.gif" width="350" height="250"/>